 unsurprisingly it has ended with a lot of pain.
 I am very tired of being lonely and really want to

 ou have done good work in trying to face

 the emotional wounds inflicted by your parents.
 Yet, like many

 people, you have encountered the fact that something is still missing in the healing work.

 Nevertheless, even though it has been missing, your description of things has pointed to it;

 that is, because the problem has “existed since I was a child,” the solution to the problem

 requires thinking like a child rather than as an adult.
 Thus what has been missing in your

-healing journey so far is your ability to see things as a child sees them, rather than make
+healing journey so far is your ability to see things as a child sees them, with imagination

-constant attempts as an adult to solve the problem with adult methods.
+and awe, rather than make constant attempts as an adult to solve the problem with adult methods